magedshaker/ansible-role-nrpe/README.md

  - if a firewall is used then it should allow access to TCP port 5666 from nagios_allowed_hosts variable
  - custom checks are installed separately
   - If they are available in yum add them to the nrpe_extra_rpms set
+  - By default this installs a few rpms from EPEL.

 Role Variables